Skip These Unhealthy Oils For Better Health

 Unlike avocados, coconuts, olives, butter, and other animal fats, industrial seed oils are not nutrient-dense.
 They don’t contain vitamins A, E, etc. In fact, they’re very unstable and oxidize easily by heat, light, and air.
 Said differently: they’re nutrient-poor and are full of unsavory chemicals and toxic byproducts.

-The best thing you can do for your own health—and the health of your family—is to toss the vegetable oils.
-Replace them with ghee, clarified butter, pastured-raised beef tallow, coconut oil, avocado oil, etc. And when shopping for plant-based butter and cheese alternatives, be mindful of ingredient labels.
+The best thing you can do for your health—and the health of your family—is to toss the vegetable oils.
+Replace them with extra-virgin olive oil (organic), ghee (organic/pasture-raised, pastured-raised beef tallow, coconut oil, and avocado oil.
+And when shopping for plant-based butter and cheese alternatives, be mindful of ingredient labels.
 For vegan swaps, Violife is my go-to!
 Source pure extra-virgin olive oil from Italy, Spain, or Greece.
 And look for words like cold-pressed and first-pressed.
 More on healthy cooking oils and their smoke points, here.

 I hope this guide to seed oils is helpful!
 While avoiding seed oils is nearly impossible, aim to only keep healthy, nourishing fats in your home—particularly when you’re cooking and baking.